 Is it just race training or freestyle training and is there a training plan?

-We have a comprehensive training ethos and plan, please follow the link to the G*Snow Trainee Development Plan to find out more.
+We have a comprehensive training ethos and plan that includes, Racing, Freestyle, Freeride and All-of-the-Mountain skiing improvement & development.
+Please follow the link to the G*Snow Trainee Development Plan to find out more.

 How do I book sessions?